1. Home/

 Strategic Early Warning System

 Development of an early warning system for strategic risks and opportunities that identifies long-term trends and developments at an early stage.
-This solution helps executives make strategic decisions based on reliable early indicators and detect strategic risks such as market changes, disruptive technologies, or shifting customer preferences in a timely manner.
+This solution helps executives make strategic decisions based on reliable early indicators and detect strategic risks such as market changes, effective technologies, or shifting customer preferences in a timely manner.

 • Identification and monitoring of strategic risk indicators